 Microsoft recently announced the release of three new solutions that enable organizations to deploy Azure Active Directory (Azure AD) to fight phishing attacks in Azure, Office 365, and remote desktop environments.
-These solutions will be essential to mitigate phishing attacks and will play a key role in supporting organizations looking to comply with the Executive Order.
+These solutions will be essential to mitigate phishing attacks and will play a key role in supporting organizations looking to comply with the Executive Order and Office of Management and Budget Memo M-22-09.
 These solutions include:

 - Certificate-based Authentication (CBA)